hoprnet/ct-research/incentive-app/README.md

 (env) $ code .
 ```

-10. Validate that everything is running correctly by launching the test cases
+10. Validate that everything is running correctly by launching the test cases.
+Its required to run a pluto cluster (see below) for the tests to pass.
+The test for `db_connection.py` are excluded as they require a local postgresSQL database.
 ```
-(env) $ pytest tests
+(env) $ pytest -k "not db_connection.py"
 ```

 ## How to install and run a local development cluster on Ubuntu